Murdoch editors Brooks, Coulson had affair, British hacking trial told

-LONDON Rebekah Brooks and Andy Coulson, former editors of Rupert Murdoch's now- World tabloid, had a six-year affair at the time their reporters hacked phone messages of politicians and royalty, court heard on Thursday.
+LONDON Rebekah Brooks and Andy Coulson, former editors of Rupert Murdoch's now-defunct News of the World tabloid, had a six-year affair at the time their reporters hacked phone messages of politicians and royalty, a London court heard on Thursday.

 Brooks and Coulson are on trial accused of conspiring to hack into phones of high-profile public figures or those close to them and also making illegal payments to public officials, charges they deny.